-MATH 1023 - College Algebra [ACTS Course MATH 1103]
+MATH 1023.
+College Algebra (3 credit hours).
+[ACTS Course: MATH 1103].

 College Algebra is a one-semester, three-credit hour course that covers a wide range of mathematical topics, including equations and inequalities, the Cartesian plane, functions, graphs, polynomial functions, rational functions, exponential functions, logarithms, and systems of equations and matrices.
 Applications for these topics and the use of graphing calculators will be stressed.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 Prerequisite: Refer to SAU Tech Placement Plan.
 Corequisite: None.
 Offered: Fall, Spring, Summer.

-MATH 1033 - Plane Trigonometry [ACTS Course MATH 1203]
+MATH 1033.
+Plane Trigonometry (3 credit hours).
+[ACTS Course: MATH 1203].

 This course is a study of trigonometric functions, identities, equations, and applications.
 Prerequisite: Refer to SAU Tech Placement Plan.
 Corequisite: None.
 Offered: Spring.

-MATH 1045 - Pre-Calculus Math [ACTS Course MATH 1305]
+MATH 1045.
+Pre-Calculus Math (5 credit hours).
+[ACTS Course: MATH 1305].

 A study of quadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions, their graphs and inverses as well as systems of equations and inequalities, determinants, matrices, sequences and series, conic sections, angles, identities, trigonometric operation formulae, laws of sines and cosines, trigonometric form of complex numbers, vectors, DeMoivre's Theorem, and nth roots of complex numbers.
 Prerequisite: MATH 1023.
 Corequisite: None.
 Offered: Fall.

-MATH 1063 - Mathematical Reasoning [ACTS Course MATH 1113]
+MATH 1063.
+Mathematical Reasoning (3 credit hours).
+[ACTS Course: MATH 1113].

 This course is designed for students in liberal arts programs in fields that do not require a core of mathematics.
 This course is a survey of logic, introductory set theory, statistics and finance, number systems and number theory, geometry, graph theory, exponential and logarithmic functions, and linear programming.
 This course can only be accepted to fulfill the general education requirement for math if it is a terminal math requirement for a degree.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 Prerequisite: Refer to SAU Tech Placement Plan.
 Corequisite: None.
 Offered: Fall, Spring, Summer.

-MATH 1073 - Math for Healthcare Professionals
+MATH 1073.
+Math for Healthcare Professionals (3 credit hours).